-Criminal Justice Club
+The Criminal Justice Club

 The Criminal Justice Club is for students and professionals in the field.
 Some of the club's goals are to improve criminal justice through educational activities, foster professionalism in law enforcement personnel and agencies, promote professional, academic, and public awareness of criminal justice issues and encourage the establishment and expansion of higher education and professional training in criminal justice.
+For more information or to join, email cj@gptc.edu

+The Distinguished Gentlemen's Club (TDGC)

-For more information or to join, email cj@gptc.edu for the workforce, to encourage professionalism in appearance, communication skills, and to promote college spirit and loyalty.
+TDGC is an organization that promotes achievement in academics and excellence in character.
+It is the purpose of DGC to serve and represent the student body, and to provide a channel through which students may exhibit leadership; to promote positive and instructional guidance in student preparation for the workforce, to encourage professionalism in appearance, communication skills, and to promote college spirit and loyalty.
 For more information or to join, email dg@gtpc.edu

-Distinguished Gentlemen's Club (DGC)

-DGC is an organization that promotes achievement in academics and excellence in character.
-It is the purpose of DGC to serve and represent the student body, and to provide a channel through which students may exhibit leadership; to promote positive and instructional guidance in student preparation